Tirumalai (Tamil Nadu): Early site

-The large cavern at the base of the site is thought to have been built around the 9th century.
-In the 10th century it was converted into 30 separate chambers, possibly to accommodate figures of Tirthankaras and a yakshi.
-Similar to the Ellora caves, the representation of celestial being performs a ritual on tirthankara is present.
+The large cavern at the base of the site is thought to have been established around the 9th century.
+In the 10th century, it was divided into approximately 30 chambers, possibly to accommodate images of Tirthankaras and a yakshi.
+As at the Ellora Caves, representations of celestial beings performing rituals before Tirthankaras are present.

-An inscription found on a buried rock in front of the gopura at the base of the hill from the late 10th century refers to the site as Vaigai-malai or “the mountain of Vaigai.”
-Two other inscriptions found on a piece of rock at the top of the hill and buried on a piece of rock underneath the steps between the gopura and the painted cave refer to it as Vaigai-Tirumalai or “the holy mountain of Vaigai.”
-The name Vaigai is thus thought to be connected with Vaigavur, the historic name of the village at the base of the rock.
+An inscription found on a buried rock in front of the gopura at the base of the hill, dating from the late 10th century, refers to the site as Vaigai-malai, or "the mountain of Vaigai".
+Two other inscriptions, one found on a rock at the top of the hill and another on a rock buried beneath the steps between the gopura and the painted cave, refer to the site as Vaigai-Tirumalai, or "the holy mountain of Vaigai".
+The name Vaigai is therefore thought to be connected with Vaigavur, the historical name of the village at the foot of the hill.